MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-attach-detach-vm.md

-### Exceptions to attaching a VM to a Virtual Machine Scale Set
+### Exceptions to attaching a new VM to a Virtual Machine Scale Set

 - The VM must be in the same resource group as the scale set.
 - If the scale set is regional (no availability zones specified), the virtual machine must also be regional.
 - If the scale set is zonal or spans multiple zones (one or more availability zones specified), the virtual machine must be created in one of the zones spanned by the scale set.
 For example, you can't create a virtual machine in Zone 1, and place it in a scale set that spans Zones 2 and 3.
 - The scale set must be in Flexible orchestration mode, and the singlePlacementGroup property must be false.
-- You can't detach a VM from a Virtual Machine Scale Set with a Fault Domain Count greater than 1.

-## Attach an existing VM to a Virtual Machine Scale Set
+## Attach an existing VM to a Virtual Machine Scale Set (Preview)

 > Attach an existing virtual machine to a Virtual Machine Scale Set after the time of VM creation by specifying the `virtualMachineScaleSet` property.
 Attaching an existing VM to a scale set with a fault domain count of 1 will incur no downtime.